lumapps/lumapps-extensions-templates/docs/extensions/lifecycle-management.md

 ## Delete an extension
 If you decide to stop supporting your extension you can ask for deletion.
 We'll delete your extension from the production.
 Your extension will no longer be visible and usable by LumApps users.
-You can delete a specific version of an extension
+You can delete a specific version of an extension.